-1. Taking the substance in larger amounts or for longer than you meant to 2.
-Wanting to cut down or stop using the substance but not managing to do so 3.
-Spending a lot of time getting, using, or recovering from use of the substance 4.
+2. Wanting to cut down or stop using the substance but not managing to Spending a lot of time getting, using, or recovering from use of the substance 4.
 Cravings and urges to use the substance 5.
-Not managing to do what you should at home, work, or school because of substance use 6.
-Continuing to use even when it causes problems in relationships 7.
-Giving up important social, occupational, or recreational activities because of substance use 8.
-Using substances again and again, even when it puts you in danger 9.
-Continuing to use, even if you have a physical or psychological problem that could have been caused or made worse by the substance.
+Not managing to do what you should at home, work, or school because of substance use DSM-5 6.
+Continuing to use even when it causes problems in relationships Diagnostic 7.
+Giving up important social, occupational, or recreational activities because of substance use Criteria 8.
+Using substances again and again, even when it puts you in danger Continuing to use, even if you have a physical or psychological problem that could have been caused or made worse by the substance.
 10. Needing more of the substance to get the effect you want (tolerance) 11.
-Development of withdrawal symptoms, which can be relieved by taking more of the substance.

-Criteria not met if taking medications as prescribed
+Development of withdrawal symptoms, which can be relieved by taking more of the substance NADCP Criteria not met if taking medications as prescribed

-Case Study: Anita
+Case Study: Anita NADCP NADCP